cbcrg/tcoffee/docs/tcoffee_manual.rst

 This instruction will compute a multiple sequence alignment of your sequences, using the default mode of T-Coffee.
 It will output the alignment on the screen and in a file named sproteases_small.aln.
 This file contains your alignment in ClustalW format.
 The program will also output a file named sproteases_small.dnd that contains the guide tree used to assemble the progressive alignment.

 Using several datasets
 ----------------------
-If your sequences are spread across several datasets, you can give all the files via the -seq flag:
+If your sequences are spread across several datasets, you can give all the files via the **-seq flag**.
+You can give as many file as you want (the limit is 200) and in any format you want, know that 1) if you give an alignment, the gaps will be reset and your alignment will only provide sequences, 2) sequences with the same name between two files are assumed to be the same sequence, 3) ff their sequences differ, they will be aligned and replaced by the consensus of that alignment (process known as sequence reconciliation).
+To align multiple datasets, just run:

 ::

   $$: t_coffee -seq=sprotease1_small.fasta,sprotease2_small.aln -output=clustalw,fasta_aln,msf

-Note that you can give as many file as you want (the limit is 200) and that the files can be in any format.
-If you give an alignment, the gaps will be reset and your alignment will only provide sequences.
-Sequences with the same name between two files are assumed to be the same sequence.
-If their sequences differ, they will be aligned and replaced by the consensus of that alignment.
-This process is known as sequence reconciliation.

-.. warning:: You should make sure that there are no duplicates in your alignment, especially when providing multiple datasets.

 Modifying the default parameters of T-Coffee
 --------------------------------------------
-The main parameters of T-Coffee are similar to those of ClustalW.
-They include the substitution matrix and the gap penalties.
+The main parameters of T-Coffee are similar to those of ClustalW, including a substitution matrix and some gap penalties.
 In general, T-Coffee's default is adequate.
 If, however, you are not satisfied with the default parameters, we encourage you to change the following parameters.
 Interestingly, most of what we say here holds reasonably well for ClustalW.

 Changing the substitution matrix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 T-Coffee only uses the substitution matrix to make the pairwise alignments that go into the library.
 These are all the global alignments of every possible pair of sequences, and the ten best local alignments associated with every pair of sequences.

-By default, these alignments are computed using a Blosum62 matrix, but you can use any matrix you fancy instead, including: pam120mt, pam160mt, pam250mt, pam350mt, blosum30mt, blosum40mt, blosum45mt, blosum50mt, blosum55mt, blosum62mt, blosum80mt, or even user-provided matrices in the BLAST format, as described in the technical manual.
+- By default, these alignments are computed using a Blosum62 matrix, but you can use any matrix you fancy instead, including: pam120mt, pam160mt, pam250mt, pam350mt, blosum30mt, blosum40mt, blosum45mt, blosum50mt, blosum55mt, blosum62mt, blosum80mt, or even user-provided matrices in the BLAST format, as described in the technical manual.

-PAM matrices: These matrices are allegedly less accurate than the blosum.
+- PAM matrices: These matrices are allegedly less accurate than the blosum.
 The index is correlated to the evolutionary distances.
 You should therefore use the pam350mt to align very distantly related sequences.

-Blosum matrices: These matrices are allegedly the most accurate.
+- Blosum matrices: These matrices are allegedly the most accurate.
 The index is correlated to the maximum percent identity within the sequences used to estimate the matrix.
 You should therefore use the Blosum30mt to align very distantly related sequences.
 Blosum matrices are biased toward protein core regions.
 This may explain why these matrices tend to give better alignments, since by design they can capture the most evolutionary resilient signal contained in proteins.

 Unless you have some structural information available, the only way to tell whether your alignment has improved or not is to look at the score.
 For instance, if you compute the two following alignments:

 ::

   $$: t_coffee sproteases_small.fasta -matrix=blosum30mt -outfile=b30.aln
   $$: t_coffee sproteases_small.fasta -matrix=blosum80mt -outfile=b80.aln
-  $$: t_coffee sproteases_small.fasta -matrix=pam350mt -outfile p350.aln

 You will get two alignments that have roughly the same score but are different.
 You can still use these two alternative alignments by comparing them to identify regions that have been aligned identically by the two matrices.
 These regions are usually more trustworthy.

 Comparing two alternative alignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you change the parameters, you will end up with alternative alignments.
 It can be interesting to compare them quantitatively.
-T-Coffee comes along with an alignment comparison module named aln_compare.
-You can use it to estimate the amount of difference between your two alignments:
+T-Coffee comes along with an alignment comparison module named **aln_compare**.
+You can use it to estimate the amount of difference between your two alignments either using the Sum-of_Pair score or the column score using the flag **-compare_mode** (sp or column); by default aln_compare returns the SoP score:

 ::

-  $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln
+  $$: t_coffee -other_pg aln_compare -al1 b30.aln -al2 p350.aln -compare_mode sp

 This comparison will return the following result:

 ::

   *****************************************************
   seq1       seq2          Sim   [ALL]           Tot
-  b30 19 32.6 93.7 [100.0] [40444]
+  b80           19         33.5    89.5 [100.0]   [ 8958]

-Where 93.7 is the percentage of similarity (sums of pairs) between the two alignments.
+Where 89.5 is the percentage of similarity (sums of pairs) between the two alignments.
 It means that when considering every pair of aligned residues in b30 (40444), the program found that 93.7% of these pairs could be found in the alignment p350.aln.

 Of course, this does not tell you where are the good bits, but you can get this information with the same program: